snapdao/btcsnap/packages/snap/README.md

 ### Build

-For Build the snap and test your snap locally please run
+Building the snap and testing locally with

 ```
 yarn rebuild